Seagate/cortx-experiments/daos-cortx/docs/setup_robinhood_policy_engine.md

 6. Run the policy to move objects from cortx to daos(run cortx_to_daos_restore policy)

-`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/posix.conf --run=cortx_to_daos_restore(all)`
+`/root/setup_robinhood/robinhood-3.1.6/rpms/BUILD/robinhood-3.1.6/src/robinhood/robinhood --scan --once -L stderr -f /etc/robinhood.d/rh_daos_cortx.conf --run=cortx_to_daos_restore(all)`

-Check contents on container and on s3 bucket
+7. Verify contents on container and on s3 bucket

 `ls`

 `aws s3 ls s3://daos-bucket`

-This is how we have successfully moved objects from s3 bucket to daos container.
+So, This is how we have successfully moved objects from s3 bucket to daos container.